home-assistant/addons/README.md

-# Home Assistant Add-ons: The official repository
+# Home Assistant Add-ons: Not so official repository

 Add-ons for Home Assistant allow you to extend the functionality around your Home Assistant setup.
 These add-ons can consist of an application